A

 Audit Completeness

-One of five BM Score dimensions.
+One of five BTS dimensions.
 Measures whether all expected log entries are present and whether the agent's execution is fully observable.

 Full definition →